westial/restfulcomm/README.md

 ## Full example ##

 Basic example source code for context with both servers, HTTP and RMQ, both clients and a request example script to make it easy.
-I don't trust that the following works, see the test directory examples for full working examples.

 ### endpoint.py ###